 Gummy bears under antiparticle fire

 Gelatin is used in the pharmaceutical industry to encapsulate active agents.
 It protects against oxidation and overly quick release.
 Nanopores in the material have a significant influence on this, yet they are difficult to investigate.
-In experiments on gummy bears, researchers at Technische Universität München (TUM) have now transferred a methodology to determine the free volume of gelatin preparations ("The Free Volume in Dried and H2O-Loaded Biopolymers Studied by Positron Lifetime Measurements"). red Gummy bear Gummy bear on the experimental set-up.
+In experiments on gummy bears, researchers at Technische Universität München (TUM) have now transferred a methodology to determine the free volume of gelatin preparations ("The Free Volume in Dried and H2O-Loaded Biopolymers Studied by Positron Lifetime Measurements").
+Gummy bear on the experimental set-up.
 To prevent color influences, the researchers used red gummy bears only.
 Custom-tailored gelatin preparations are widely used in the pharmaceutical industry.
 Medications that do not taste good can be packed into gelatin capsules, making them easier to swallow.
 Gelatin also protects sensitive active agents from oxidation.
 Often the goal is to release the medication gradually.
 In these cases slowly dissolving gelatin is used.
 Nanopores in the material play a significant role in all of these applications.
 “The larger the free volume, the easier it is for oxygen to penetrate it and harm the medication, but also the less brittle the gelatin,” says PD Dr. Christoph Hugenschmidt, a physicist at TU München.
 However, characterizing the size and distribution of these free spaces in the unordered biopolymer is difficult.
 A methodology adapted by the Garching physicists Christoph Hugenschmidt and Hubert Ceeh provides relief.
 “Using positrons as highly mobile probes, the volume of the nanopores can be determined, especially also in unordered systems like netted gelatins,” says Christoph Hugenschmidt.
 Positrons are the antiparticles corresponding to electrons.
 They can be produced in the laboratory in small quantities, as in this experiment, or in large volumes at the Heinz Maier Leibnitz Research Neutron Source (FRM II) of the TU München.
 If a positron encounters an electron they briefly form an exotic particle, the so-called positronium.
 Shortly after it annihilates to a flash of light.
 To model gelatin capsules that slowly dissolve in the stomach, the scientists bombarded red gummy bears in various drying stages with positrons.
 Their measurements showed, that in dry gummy bears the positroniums survive only 1.2 nanoseconds on average while in soaked gummy bears it takes 1.9 nanoseconds before they are annihilated.
 From the lifetime of the positroniums the scientists can deduce the number and size of nanopores in the material.

 Magnetic vortices: Controlling core switching in Pac-man disks

 Magnetic vortices in thin films can encode information in the perpendicular magnetization pointing up or down relative to the vortex core.
 These binary states could be useful for non-volatile data storage devices such as RAM memories, but the switching between them must be fast and energy-efficient.
 However, despite many efforts switching is still slow and requires very large currents.
 Pac-man disks, whose shape resembles the retro arcade game, seem to be a promising approach and Yoshinobu Nakatani and co-workers from the University of Electro-Communications now show a more efficient way of controlling switching in these devices ("Control of magnetic vortex core switching in a Pac-man disk using a single current pulse").
 To better understand the mechanisms and the best switching conditions in the Pac-man disks, Nakatani's team used micro-magnetic simulations to investigate vortex core switching driven by an in-plane nanosecond current pulse.
 The simulations uncovered several interesting features.
 They found that the notch - Pac-man's mouth - plays the double role of annihilating and nucleating the vortex core.
 The kinetic field induced by the core motion gives the direction of nucleation.
-Pac-man disk Prof. Nakatani team performed micro-magnetic simulations and took snapshots of the Pac-man disk (diameter = 200 nm, thickness = 40 nm) at different times (t = 0∼2.0 ns) .The rainbow images indicating the direction of the in-plane magnetization component, whereas the grayscale images show the out-of-plane magnetization (white,up; black,down).
+Prof. Nakatani team performed micro-magnetic simulations and took snapshots of the Pac-man disk (diameter = 200 nm, thickness = 40 nm) at different times (t = 0∼2.0 ns) .The rainbow images indicating the direction of the in-plane magnetization component, whereas the grayscale images show the out-of-plane magnetization (white,up; black,down).
 The vortex core switches from upward to downward.
 These results suggest that "by utilizing both the core switching at the notch edge and the direction of the core motion, the core polarity can be uniquely controlled by adjusting the direction of the current pulse".
 In this way the current density could be reduced by 75% compared with that of a circular disk of the same diameter and thickness.
 The insights provided by Nakatani's team could lead to an improved design of vortex core memory cells.

 Innovative nanophotonics: Integrating quantum light sources with nanofibers for quantum internet applications

 "I had the idea for 'nanofiber quantum photonics' about 14 years ago," says Kohzo Hakuta, Director of the Center for Photonic Innovations at the University of Electro-Communications (UEC).
 "I want to integrate quantum light sources e.g. single quantum dot / single atom, into specially designed nanofibers.
 This 'fiber in-line technology' holds the potential to revolutionize distributed quantum networks for secure, ultra-high speed communication.
 Namely, the birth of the 'quantum internet.
 We are supported by Japan Science and Technology Agency through Strategic Innovation Program."
 Fiber in-line technology is advantageous for integrating these sources to the conventional fiber-based communication network.
 Now, Hakuta and his group at the Center for Photonic Innovations are addressing the following issues to develop fiber in-line technology to integrate quantum light sources into optical nanofibers.
 Fabrication of high efficiency tapered glass nanofibers; development of reproducible methods for integrating single quantum dots with nanofibers; integration of cavity structures with nanofibers; and experimental demonstration of cavity quantum electrodynamics (QED) with nanofibers.
 The work is carried out by an international group of researchers from countries including India, Vietnam, China and New Zealand.
-Composite photonic crystal cavity formed by combining an optical nanofiber and a nanofabricated grating Composite photonic crystal cavity formed by combining an optical nanofiber and a nanofabricated grating.
+Composite photonic crystal cavity formed by combining an optical nanofiber and a nanofabricated grating.
 The PL intensity spectra of single quantum dots show strong enhancement at the cavity resonance demonstrating the cavity QED effect.
 "We have been working with our industrial partner Ishihara Sangyo Inc. to develop equipment for producing tapered nanofibers," explains Hakuta.
 "The resulting 400 nm diameter tapered fibers have 99% light transmission."
 A critical technology is to pick up single quantum dots from colloidal solution and deposit it on the nanofiber.
 This is accomplished using a computer controlled pico-liter liquid dispenser combined with an inverted microscope and precision translation stages.
 Photon counting experiments show the realization of single quantum dot deposition with spatial accuracy better than 3µm, and importantly, the maximum photon channelling efficiency is measured to be 22.0% as predicted from the theory.
 Furthermore, Hakuta and colleagues have developed a novel method to enhance this photon channelling efficiency by incorporating cavity structures.
 They are developing two methods.
 "On one hand, we can produce photonic crystal nanofibers with an array of thousands of highly ordered nano-craters using femto second lasers" explains Hakuta.
 "We were surprised to find highly periodic craters produced on the shadow sides of the nanofibers.
 Promptly we understood, it is due to the lensing effect of the nanofiber itself.
 On the other hand we are developing composite nanofiber cavities with external nano-grating structures".
 Using these composite nanofiber cavities they have demonstrated cavity QED with single quantum dots.
 This research has the potential of being a new paradigm in cavity QED, and forms the basis for quantum internet and other applications.
 Furthermore, femto-second laser fabricated photonic crystal nanofiber cavities coupled with cold atoms can realize various manipulation methods of single photons which offer the basic tools for the next generation of internet communications.
 References R. R. Yalla, M. Sadgrove, K. P. Nayak, and K. Hakuta.
 "Cavity quantum electrodynamics on a nanofiber using a composite photonic crystal cavity," .
 113, 143601 (2014).
 K. P. Nayak, P. Zhang, and K. Hakuta, "Optical nanofiber based photonic crystal cavity," 39, 232 (2014).
 M. Sadgrove, R. R. Yalla, K. P. Nayak, and K. Hakuta.
 "Photonic crystal nanofiber using an external grating," 38, 2542 (2013).
 K. P. Nayak and K. Hakuta, "Photonic crystal formation on optical nanofibers using femtosecond laser ablation technique," 21, 2480 (2013).
 R. R. Yalla, Fam Le Kien, M. Morinaga, and K. Hakuta, "Efficient channeling of fluorescence photons from single quantum dots into guided modes of optical nanofiber," 109, 063602 (2012).
 R. R. Yalla, K. P. Nayak, and K. Hakuta, "Fluorescence photon measurements from single quantum dots on an optical nanofiber," 20, 2932 (2012).

 Getting into your head: Gelatin nanoparticles could deliver drugs to the brain

 Stroke victims could have more time to seek treatment that could reduce harmful effects on the brain, thanks to tiny blobs of gelatin that could deliver the medication to the brain noninvasively.
 University of Illinois researchers and colleagues in South Korea, led by U. of I. electrical and computer engineering senior research scientist Hyungsoo Choi and professor Kyekyoon “Kevin” Kim, published details about the gelatin nanoparticles in the journal ("Gelatin nanoparticles enhance the neuroprotective effects of intranasally administered osteopontin in rat ischemic stroke model").
-Illinois professor Kyekyoon “Kevin” Kim, graduate student Elizabeth Joachim and research scientist Hyungsoo Choi Illinois professor Kyekyoon “Kevin” Kim, graduate student Elizabeth Joachim and research scientist Hyungsoo Choi developed tiny gelatin nanoparticles that can carry medication to the brain, which could lead to longer treatment windows for stroke patients.
+Illinois professor Kyekyoon “Kevin” Kim, graduate student Elizabeth Joachim and research scientist Hyungsoo Choi developed tiny gelatin nanoparticles that can carry medication to the brain, which could lead to longer treatment windows for stroke patients.
 The researchers found that gelatin nanoparticles could be laced with medications for delivery to the brain, and that they could extend the treatment window for when a drug could be effective.
 Gelatin is biocompatible, biodegradable, and classified as “Generally Recognized as Safe” by the Food and Drug Administration.
 Once administered, the gelatin nanoparticles target damaged brain tissue thanks to an abundance of gelatin-munching enzymes produced in injured regions.
 The tiny gelatin particles have a huge benefit: They can be administered nasally, a noninvasive and direct route to the brain.
 This allows the drug to bypass the blood-brain barrier, a biological fence that prevents the vast majority of drugs from entering the brain through the bloodstream.
 “Overcoming the difficulty of delivering therapeutic agents to specific regions of the brain presents a major challenge to treatment of most neurological disorders,” said Choi.
 “However, if drug substances can be transferred along the olfactory nerve cells, they can bypass the blood-brain barrier and enter the brain directly.”
 To test gelatin nanoparticles as a drug-delivery system, the researchers used the drug osteopontin (OPN), which in rats can help to reduce inflammation and prevent brain cell death if administered immediately after a stroke.
 “It is crucial to treat ischemic strokes within three hours to improve the chances of recovery.
 However, a significant number of stroke victims don’t get to the hospital in time for the treatment,” Kim said.
 By lacing gelatin nanoparticles with OPN, the researchers found that they could extend the treatment window in rats, so much so that treating a rat with nanoparticles six hours after a stroke showed the same efficacy rate as giving them OPN alone after one hour – 70 percent recovery of dead volume in the brain.
 The researchers hope the gelatin nanoparticles, administered through the nasal cavity, can help deliver other drugs to more effectively treat a variety of brain injuries and neurological diseases.
 “Gelatin nanoparticles are a delivery vehicle that could be used to deliver many therapeutics to the brain,” Choi said.
 “They will be most effective in delivering drugs that cannot cross the blood-brain barrier.
 In addition, they can be used for drugs of high toxicity or a short half-life.“

 Graphene offers X-ray photoelectron spectroscopy a window of opportunity

 X-ray photoelectron spectroscopy (XPS) is one of the most sensitive and informative surface analysis techniques available.
 However, XPS requires a high vacuum to operate, which makes analyzing materials in liquid and gaseous environments difficult.
 Now, researchers from the National Institute of Standards and Technology (NIST), ELETTRA (Italy) and Technical University of Munich (Germany) have found that graphene—a single-atom-thick sheet of carbon—could make using XPS to study materials in these environments much less expensive and complicated than the conventional approach.
 Their results were published in the journal ("Photoelectron spectroscopy of wet and gaseous samples through graphene membranes").
-X-ray photoelectron spectroscopy instrument incorporating suspended, electron-transparent graphene membranes Drawing shows the set-up for an X-ray photoelectron spectroscopy instrument incorporating suspended, electron-transparent graphene membranes - or windows - that separate the sample from the high-vacuum detection system.
+Drawing shows the set-up for an X-ray photoelectron spectroscopy instrument incorporating suspended, electron-transparent graphene membranes - or windows - that separate the sample from the high-vacuum detection system.
 (Image: NIST) Researchers have analyzed cells and microorganisms using visible light, which, while informative and gentle, cannot be used to probe objects much smaller than about 500 nanometers.
 But many of life’s most important processes and interactions take place at much smaller length scales.
 The same is true with batteries: everything that can go wrong with them takes place at the tiny interfaces between the electrodes and the electrolyte—far beyond the reach of optical microscopes.
 Many researchers would like to use X rays or electrons to look deeper into these materials, but few labs have the sophisticated equipment necessary to do so, and those labs that are so outfitted are often too pricey for today’s budget-conscious scientists.
 XPS works by bombarding the surface under study with X rays.
 The atoms on the surface of the material absorb the X-ray energy and re-emit that energy as photoelectrons.
 Scientists study the kinetic energy and number of the emitted electrons for clues about the sample’s composition and electronic state.
 Because X rays and photoelectrons interact with the air, XPS has to be performed under high vacuum, which makes it hard to study materials that have to be in a pressurized environment.
 What researchers needed was a window material that was nearly transparent to X rays and photoelectrons, but impermeable to gases and liquids and strong enough to withstand the mechanical stress of one atmosphere’s worth of pressure.
 Knowing that graphene, the wonder material of the 21st century, has these properties, the group explored using it as a window to separate their sample stage’s atmospheric pressure liquid compartment from the high-vacuum conditions inside the electron spectrometer.
 According to NIST researcher Andrei Kolmakov, their results demonstrate that more than enough X rays—and resultant photoelectrons—are able to pass through the graphene window to produce good quality XPS data from liquids and gases.
 As an added bonus, the group was also able to measure the intensity of radiation needed to create bubbles in water, a frequently unwanted occurrence that happens when the X rays split water into oxygen and hydrogen.
 Knowing the point at which bubbles form, they were able to define an upper limit on the intensities of the X rays (or electrons) that can be used in this approach.
 “We think our work could fill a much-needed gap,” says Kolmakov.
 “There are many scientists whose work would benefit from using XPS at ambient pressure, but there are not enough instruments that are equipped to analyze the samples under these conditions, and the ones out there are often too costly to use.
 Our design is far simpler and has the potential to reduce costs to the level that this type of measurement could be afforded by many more labs.
 With this imaging capability, other researchers could, for example, learn much more about how to create longer- lasting batteries and develop safer and more effective drugs.”
 Of course, as often happens with new technologies, the approach has a few challenges and limitations.
 Kolmakov says that the adhesion of the graphene to the surface surrounding the opening needs to be improved.
 Moreover, the barrage of X rays degrades atomically thin graphene over time, so the team is planning to look for ways to mitigate that, if possible.

 Crafting ultrathin color coatings